publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5309.md

     (l) __Government Share of Net Capital Project Cost.—__

-        (1)  __In general__  __.—__
+        (1) __In general.—__

+            (A)  __Estimation of net capital project cost__  __.—__

             Based on engineering studies, studies of economic feasibility, and information on the expected use of equipment or facilities, the Secretary shall estimate the net capital project cost.

+            (B) __Grants.—__

+                (i)  __Grant for new fixed guideway capital project__  __.—__

+                A grant for a new fixed guideway capital project shall not exceed 80 percent of the net capital project cost.

+                (ii)  __Full funding grant agreement for new fixed guideway capital project__  __.—__

+                A full funding grant agreement for a new fixed guideway capital project shall not include a share of more than 60 percent from the funds made available under this section.

+                (iii)  __Grant for core capacity improvement project__  __.—__

-A grant for a fixed guideway project or small start project shall not exceed 80 percent of the net capital project cost.
-A grant for a core capacity project shall not exceed 80 percent of the net capital project cost of the incremental cost of increasing the capacity in the corridor.
+                A grant for a core capacity improvement project shall not exceed 80 percent of the net capital project cost of the incremental cost to increase the capacity in the corridor.

+                (iv)  __Grant for small start project__  __.—__

+                A grant for a small start project shall not exceed 80 percent of the net capital project costs.

         (2)  __Adjustment for completion under budget__  __.—__